 Due to the COVID-19 pandemic’s shelter-in-place orders, many members of the Rosebud Sioux Tribe are not able to work, and therefore, are in need of food and supplies.
 The Episcopal Diocese of South Dakota is partnering with Episcopal Relief & Development to provide gas, diapers, food and to meet other emergency needs on the reservation.

-The Episcopal Diocese of Tennessee, with Episcopal Relief & Development’s support, is leveraging existing partnerships with trusted community service and social justice organizations to respond to the pandemic.
-Diocesan leaders are working with partners to identify individuals and families in economic crisis such as those who lost income, single-parent and working-parent families with young children and refugee or undocumented individuals who may lack access to social safety nets.
-The diocese is providing direct financial relief to meet immediate needs for emergency food and housing assistance.
+The Episcopal Diocese of Tennessee, with Episcopal Relief & Development’s support, leveraged existing partnerships with trusted community service and social justice organizations to respond to the pandemic in 2020.
+Diocesan leaders worked with partners to identify individuals and families in economic crisis such as those who lost income, single-parent and working-parent families with young children, and refugee or undocumented individuals who may lack access to social safety nets.
+The diocese provided direct financial relief to meet immediate needs for emergency food and housing assistance.

 Episcopal Relief & Development is working with the Episcopal Diocese of West Texas to provide COVID-19-related medical care and testing to vulnerable communities in the Rio Grande Valley.
 Additionally, the diocese is providing internet access for undocumented and low-income children returning to school online, food assistance for migrants living in encampments across the border and assistance to churches with food pantries.
 To address food and household needs, the diocese is distributing gift cards to impacted families.

-Episcopal Relief & Development is working with the Episcopal Diocese of Southern Virginia to provide food and other emergency assistance to migrant farm, domestic and restaurant workers who have lost income due to COVID-19.
-Leveraging the gifts of the diocese’s Latino Ministry, Spanish speaking volunteers are distributing grocery store gift cards to impacted communities in the South Hill, Eastern Shore, Norfolk, Virginia Beach and Richmond areas.
+Episcopal Relief & Development worked with the Episcopal Diocese of Southern Virginia early in the pandemic to provide food and other emergency assistance to migrant farm, domestic and restaurant workers who had lost income due to COVID-19.
+Leveraging the gifts of the diocese’s Latino Ministry, Spanish-speaking volunteers distributed grocery store gift cards to impacted communities in the South Hill, Eastern Shore, Norfolk, Virginia Beach and Richmond areas.